muteebhatlive/muteebhatlive/README.md

 ###

-<p align="left">I'm a Django developer with 6 months of experience, currently on the lookout for exciting opportunities to grow and contribute to meaningful projects.
-My journey into web development started with a fascination for building robust and dynamic web applications, and since then, I've been diving deep into the Django ecosystem to hone my skills.</p>
+<h5 align="left">I'm a Django developer with 6 months of experience, currently on the lookout for exciting opportunities to grow and contribute to meaningful projects.
+My journey into web development started with a fascination for building robust and dynamic web applications, and since then, I've been diving deep into the Django ecosystem to hone my skills.</h5>

 ###